rpdav/nixos/niri.md

 Am I going to switch between them?
 If so, how to make sure the right one is in use?
 Am I going to stick with one?
 If so, where should they live?
 In a generic wayland tools module?

+## noctalia-shell
+### Things noctalia can replace:
+* bar
+* osd
+* lock
+* idle
+* launcher
+* notifications
+* logout
+* wifi
+* bluetooth

+### questions
+what is a "toast" in notifications?

+### Things to fix:
+some systray icons are broken
+battery widget not working
+need a widget for tailscale accept-routes icons in starship seem broken for new files but not old ones lock screen isn't working with fprintd